sketchplugins/plugin-directory/README.md

 - [Sketch Layer Comps](https://github.com/ozgurgunes/sketch-layer-comps), by Özgür Güneş: A plugin which saves and applies layer states to create different compositions of current page.
 - [Sketch Mouse Pointers](https://github.com/stuartromanek/sketch-mouse-pointers), by Stuart Romanek: Add Mouse Pointers to Sketch.
 - [Mosaic](https://github.com/tomorrowkey/sketch3-mosaic-plugin), by Tomoki Yamashita: A plugin for Sketch3 to apply mosaic easily.
-- [Corner Radius Shortcuts Plugin for Sketch](https://github.com/arjenvr/sketch-radius), by Arjen van Reeven: Sketch plugin to increase or decrease the corner radius on rectangle shapes using keyboard shortcuts.
-- [Frame Sequencer](https://github.com/dawidw/frame-sequencer), by Dawid Woźniak: Sketch plugin that helps you prepare frame sequences to combine with Generate Gif plugin to generate animated gifs inside Sketch.
-Perfect for Dribbble.